 100% Orange Juice is a Nutrient Dense Beverage

-100% orange juice contributes many important and beneficial vitamins, minerals, and bioactive plant compounds to the diet.
+100% orange juice contributes many important and beneficial vitamins, minerals, and phytonutrients (naturally occurring plant compounds) to the diet.
 The Dietary Guidelines for Americans suggests 100 percent fruit juice should be one of the primary beverages consumed, along with water and low-fat and fat-free milk.1

 100% Orange Juice Supports Healthy Eating

-Research shows that people who drink 100% orange juice may have higher intakes of whole and total fruit, vitamins and minerals, and higher diet quality compared to non-consumers,2-5,10 suggesting that 100% orange juice is an important complement to whole fruit in a healthy diet.
+Research shows that people who drink 100% orange juice may have higher intakes of whole and total fruit, vitamins and minerals, and/or higher diet quality compared to non-consumers,2-5,10,12,14,15 suggesting that 100% orange juice is an important complement to whole fruit in a healthy diet.
+Analyses of trends in 100% orange juice and nutrient intakes over time are consistent with these results.19,20

 100% Orange Juice has Beneficial Plant Compounds

-100% orange juice, like all citrus fruit, has many plant compounds linked to health benefits, including carotenoids like beta-carotene (colorful plant pigments) and many flavonoids.
+100% orange juice, like all citrus fruit, has many phytonutrients linked to health benefits, including carotenoids like beta-carotene (colorful plant pigments) and many flavonoids.
 The amount of phytonutrients can vary dramatically depending on cultivar, growing conditions, and other factors.
-Orange juice can sometimes have higher amounts of these beneficial bioactive compounds compared to whole fruit6 and may also be more absorbable from the digestive tract.7
+Orange juice can sometimes have higher amounts of these beneficial phytonutrients compared to whole fruit6 and may also be more absorbable from the digestive tract.7

 Americans on average fall short of meeting their daily fruit intake recommendations.1 A glass of 100% OJ can help!